On the Implicit Bias in Deep-Learning Algorithms: Implicit bias in classification

 Moreover, so far we considered only training with the logistic loss, which is a common loss function for binary classification.
 The results can generally be extended to loss functions that have an exponential tail, but the implicit bias is different when using other loss functions (e.g., losses with a polynomial tail)~\cite{ji2020gradient,ji2021characterizing,nacson2019convergence}.

 Finally, all the results described so far do not depend on the initialization of gradient flow.
 For example, when training homogeneous networks, as the time $t$ tends to infinity, gradient flow converges to a KKT point of the maximum-margin problem (assuming that the loss reaches a sufficiently small value), regardless of the initialization.
+Namely, for every initialization where gradient flow reaches small loss, it is guaranteed to converge to a KKT point.
 However, such an asymptotic analysis only provides a partial picture.
 The authors in \cite{moroshko2020implicit} considered certain linear diagonal networks of depth $k$, and showed that if we train the network only until we reach some fixed accuracy, e.g., until the loss reaches $10^{-10}$ (instead of considering $t \to \infty$), then the initialization plays a crucial role: If the initialization scale is large w.r.t. the considered accuracy (a setting which corresponds to the so-called \emph{kernel regime}), then the implicit bias is given by the $\ell_2$ norm, rather than the $\ell_{2/k}$ quasi-norm in the setting studied so far.
 Thus, to understand implicit bias in practice, the asymptotic results may not suffice, and we may need to take the initialization of gradient flow into account.

+Additional aspects of the implicit bias, which apply both to classification and regression, are discussed in Sections~\ref{sec:dynamical} and~\ref{sec:additional}.